With the autumn term in full swing, it can all feel as if last summer was a lifetime away.

 Isobel Woodger, OCR English Subject Advisor

 She previously worked as a classroom teacher in a co-educational state secondary school, with three years as Second-in-Charge in English with responsibility for Key Stage 5.
 In addition to teaching all age groups from Key Stage 3 to 5, Isobel worked with the University of Cambridge’s Faculty of Education as a mentor to PGCE trainees.
-Prior to this, she studied for an MA in Film, Television and Screen Media with Birkbeck College, University of London while working as Learning Support Assistant at a large state comprehensive school.
+Prior to this, she studied for an MA in Film, Television and Screen Media with Birkbeck College, University of London while working as a Learning Support Assistant at a large state comprehensive school.